This page is under construction. I’ll be adding flowers as the season progresses.

 It’s official, I’m obsessed with peonies!
 I love the smell, the bloom structure with all those fluffy petals, and I love all the different varieties and colors.
 I want to grow them all!

 Most of the peonies on my farm have been growing here for over 80 years.
-My neighbor’s grandparents lived here a long time ago, and he remembers these peonies from when he was a kid.
+My neighbor’s grandparents lived here many years ago, and he remembers these peonies from when he was a kid.
 He’s now in his 80s.
 How cool is that!?!
 Imagine the changes they’ve endured, the things they’ve seen, and the stories they could tell.

 Along with the original peonies that have been here for years, I’ve also added a few new varieties including raspberry sundae, red charm, coral sunset, all that jazz, and scrumdidleumptious (which must have been didlyicious because it got eaten by something, and I’m not sure it’s going to survive).